Deep Learning for Time Series Anomaly Detection: A Survey: Time series Anomaly Detection Methods

 \subsubsection{Autoencoder (AE)}

-\\ By capturing spatiotemporal correlation in multisensor time series, the CAE-M (Deep Convolutional Autoencoding Memory network) \citep{zhang2021unsupervised} can model generalised patterns based on normalised data by undertaking reconstruction and prediction simultaneously.
-We first build a deep convolutional autoencoder with a Maximum Mean Discrepancy (MMD) penalty to approximate some target distribution in low-dimension and reduce the possibility of overfitting caused by noise and anomalies in training data.
-For better representation of temporal dependencies, nonlinear bidirectional LSTMs with attention and linear autoregressive models are utilised.
-Neural System Identification and Bayesian Filtering (NSIBF) \citep{feng2021time} is a novel density-based time series anomaly detection framework for Cyber Physical Security (CPS).
-An end-to-end trained neural network with a specialised architecture is implemented using a state-space model, which tracks the hidden state's uncertainty over time recursively, to capture CPS dynamics.
-As part of the detection phase, Bayesian filtering is automatically applied on top of the "identified" state-space model in order to screen out hidden states and estimate the likelihood of observed values.
-As a result of the expressive power of neural networks combined with the ability of Bayesian filters to track uncertainty, NSIBF can detect anomalies in noisy sensor data from complex CPS with high accuracy.
+By capturing spatiotemporal correlation in multisensor time series, the CAE-M (Deep Convolutional Autoencoding Memory network) \citep{zhang2021unsupervised} can model generalised patterns based on normalised data by undertaking reconstruction and prediction simultaneously.
+It uses a deep convolutional AE with a Maximum Mean Discrepancy (MMD) penalty to match a target distribution in low dimensions, which helps prevent overfitting due to noise or anomalies.
+To better capture temporal dependencies, it employs nonlinear bidirectional LSTMs with attention and linear autoregressive models.
+Neural System Identification and Bayesian Filtering (NSIBF) \citep{feng2021time} is a new density-based TSAD approach for Cyber-Physical Security (CPS).
+It uses a neural network with a state-space model to track hidden state uncertainty over time, capturing CPS dynamics.
+In the detection phase, Bayesian filtering is applied to the state-space model to estimate the likelihood of observed values.
+This combination of neural networks and Bayesian filters allows NSIBF to accurately detect anomalies in noisy CPS sensor data.